Karsten Rumpf arrived in Canada in 1965 with $200, two Italian table-soccer machines and a dream.

 The lessons from successfully weathering real estate and political crises in Quebec in the 1980’s gave Karsten a renewed focus on sustainable financial stability and an adaptability to new realties.
 When opportunities appeared, he was positioned to make the most of them.

 Through developments in Alberta and Ontario, and a holistic transition of older properties to different purposes, a new direction became clear: high-street retail in major city centres.
 Recognizing home video’s negative impact on the arcade business, Karsten converted and rented his arcade locations to high-end retailers.

-Today, Karsten Rumpf has successfully and completely transitioned from property ownership to property management.
+Today, Karsten Rumpf has grown real estate holdings from commercial to residential, and has expanded development & management teams into other cities .
 Major commercial real estate landscapes throughout Canada, Germany, and the United States have felt his influence: Montreal’s vibrant St. Catherine Street; Toronto’s Yonge Street; Leipzig’s historic city center; downtown New York; Miami; all are among the stunning locations where he has made his presence and style known.

 A Family Affair

 Karsten Rumpf knows it takes the support and love of family to achieve one’s highest aspirations.
 His parents gave him a stupendous start: they imparted to him an ethos of trust, responsibility and commitment which Karsten, in turn, has passed on to his own family.

 Karsten met his wife Bettina in the early 1980’s.
 She soon began working by his side, enabling him to expand his business in new and exciting ways.
 They have passed on a similar passion for the art of property development to their sons Richard and Daniel.
 Richard’s grasp of both new technology and design trends is the perfect complement his father’s command of timeless, classic detail, enabling him to make his unique mark on the business.
 Daniel, pursuing post-secondary education, intends to follow them into the world of property development and finance.